BasementEngineering/MiniKenterprise/README.md

 # MiniKenterprise

 ## What is the Mini Kenterprise ?
-The Mini Kenterprise started as a fun little weekend project First and foremost it is a shrunk down version of my "big" Kenterprise.
+The Mini Kenterprise started as a fun little weekend project.
+It can also be used for educational purposes, such as student workshops.
+First and foremost it is a shrunk down version of my "big" Kenterprise.
 A self driving boat for water surveying that I documented on [Instructables](https://www.instructables.com/Building-a-Self-Driving-Boat-ArduPilot-Rover/).
 While the Mini Kenterprise looks similar to it's big sister, its main goal is to get people interested in building their own drone boats.
 ![Real Boat](images/MiniKenterpriseFeatures.png)